rinalds98/visual-stories/README.md

 - For desktop view, the logo is on the left, and 4 navigation items on the right create a standard website design for ease of navigation.
 - For mobile and tablet views the logo has been centered and the navigation items moved just below the logo to keep the design mobile-friendly.
 - The first section 'master your craft' briefly touches on the different things that the user will be learning.
-- The 'reasons to join' section lays out in simple terms and some of the benefits of joining the workshop.
+- The 'reasons to join' section lays out in simple terms some of the benefits of joining the workshop.
 - The 'workshop schedule' section gives users clear and concise information about what days and times the workshop is open.
 - The 'sign up' section has a simple form with radio buttons asking what skill the user is at.
 - The 'footer' section provides quick links to the workshop's social media platforms where the user can follow the business.